My business is Franchises. Ratings. Success stories. Ideas. Work and education

 Providing means of moral and material incentives for their implementation.

-Marketing tasks:
+Marketing Tasks:

 Marketing support for the development of new products and services of the company.

-Analysis, assessment and forecasting of the state and development of markets in which the company operates or will operate, including research into the activities of competitors.
+Analysis, assessment and forecasting of the state and development of the markets in which the company operates or will operate, including research into the activities of competitors.

-Formation of the company's assortment policy.
+Formation of the assortment policy of the company.

 Development of the company's pricing policy.